cchrissmm/loggingFramework/README.md

 At that point using copy paste the data, can be visualised in your viewer of choice.
 This step could be automated at some point.

-Any tabular program like excel will work, but I use specific graphing program like Flow CSV viewer.
+Any tabular program like excel will work, but I use Flow CSV viewer which just graphs.

 Note, it can only take strings, so you need to convert whatever you want to log to a string first.